pltod/lab-mongodb/03-mdb/README.md

 # Usage

-If this module is published with npm link the commands bellow are applicable:

-* mdb

-> show help

-* mdb start

-> start mongo

-* mdb show

-> show running mongo processes

-* mdb reinit path_to_node_modules_with_array_of_json_documents

-> reinit data inside default database

-It can be runned as shell script as well but invocation locations must be respected.
+* To be able to use 'mdb' command in the terminal the module must be locally published with npm link.

+* Alternative way of invocation is - for example to see all available commands run - ```mdb.js```

+* In reinit use case data inside collection folder will be inserted into the db.
+This could be configured to work with data from specified path.

+# Note

+There are some hardcoded locations inside the script.
+Make sure all is adapted to particular environment.